 keeping an eye on internal comms whilst working on large strategic initiatives

-The main challenge for any part-time CEO, in Simon’s own words, is “making sure you stay very focussed, so you are giving maximum value to the client”.
+The main challenge for any Part-time CEO, in Simon’s own words, is “making sure you stay very focused, so you are giving maximum value to the client”.
 That value is delivered in a number of different ways.

 With an experienced Part-time CEO, firms get “senior and proven high level strategic support”, to quote Simon once again.
 The kind of support they can’t afford to bring on board on a full-time basis.
 That’s not the only advantage of choosing a part-time over a full-time CEO, either.